avianbc/blog/content/posts/2013-02-19-gridview-column-grouping-in-asp-net.md

 guid: http://avian.netne.net/blog/?p=295
 permalink: /gridview-column-grouping-in-asp-net/
 categories:
+  - Programming
+tags:
   - ASP.NET
-  - Programming
   - VB
-  - Web Design
+  - WebForms
 ---
 If you are writing code to show a large amount of records in an ASP.NET GridView control, you should do your best to make them easily readable since it can be overwhelming.
 I’ve ran across a few different hacks using JQuery to enhance the presentation of GridView records, but this seems to lag the user’s browser when a large number of rows is encountered.
 I have wrote a small function that performs this action server-side and rids the user of the content-rendering JQuery lag spike.